StickOnAStick/WellsFargoCSVHeatmap/README.md

-Parses your wells fargo CSV statement
+Parses your bank statements and detects recurring signals.